-With both my wife and I having lost our Mother’s to cancer and seeing the exceptional care and support given to them by hospice staff and nurses, I felt I wanted to raise some much needed funds for such a worthwhile cause.
+I lost my Mother to cancer and seeing the exceptional care and support given to her by hospice staff and nurses, I felt I wanted to raise some much needed funds for such a worthwhile cause.
 With so many of us being affected in some way by this terrible disease, the help you can offer now will help so many others in this trying time of their life.

 Over five days, I will cycle over 200 miles from Edinburgh to the Isle of Iona, passing through some of the most stunning and unspoilt landscapes in the UK.